 She traces her fingers across my thigh while she twirls her fingers in my hair.
 I grab her face and lightly brush my lips against hers then I kiss her softly on her jawline, her neck, then I bite her lower lip and watch her eyes roll back as she sighs.

 Shit.
 I think I’m in love with my sister.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, ouanessaWrite a Review